spyqqqdia/Knife/README.txt

 Here is a [list of laser cutters](knives/LASER_CUTTERS.html) with more details on steels.
 Prefer nitrogen as cutting gas (possible up to
 6mm, 8mm maybe.
 Oxygen cuts faster but more heat, rougher cut).
+Rolling direction (Walzrichtung) horizontal (along the long axis of the knife).

 This is for Germany.
 I am sure laser cutters exist in every continent and developed country.
 Generally for every steel you can get a spec sheet if you know the EN or AISI classification,